Page Title

 FOGO also saves on landfill space and landfilling results in resources being lost instead of being reused or recycled and gives us all the opportunity to be smarter with our waste and sort our waste correctly.
 Keeping the food and garden organic waste out of landfill helps the planet by reducing the amount harmful methane being emitted.

-All bins and lids that are replaced are sent to Claw Environmental who process them so they can be made into new bins.
-This process is already underway with damaged bins that are replaced in the Shire.
+All damaged bins and lids are replaced by the Shire and damaged bins and lids are sent to Claw Environmental who process them so they can be made into new bins.

-• 240 litre lime green FOGO bin: This bin is for all your food scraps and garden clippings, which will be turned into high-quality compost and collected weekly.
+- 240 litre lime green FOGO bin collected weekly: for food scraps and garden organics.

-• 140 litre red lidded bin: The 140-litre general waste bin (with a red or dark green lid) will be collected fortnightly, alternating with the recycling bin.
-Some households already have a red-lidded bin, while others will have their lids changed to red.
-This bin is for general rubbish items that can't be recycled or composted and will be sent to landfill.
+- 140 litre red or dark green lidded bin collected fortnightly (alternating with recycling bin): for general rubbish items that can't be recycled or composted and will be sent to landfill.

-The cost to transition to the new FOGO system, including the provision of one FOGO bin per household, a 7 litre kitchen caddy and the upgrade of the general waste bin to a red lid bin has been funded by the State Government Better Bins Plus Grant Program.
+The cost to transition to the FOGO system, including the provision of one FOGO bin per household, a 7 litre kitchen caddy and the upgrade of the general waste bin to a red lid bin was funded by the State Government Better Bins Plus Grant Program.

-Will FOGO supersede the current ‘green waste’ tip passes and annual bulk green waste collections?
+Has FOGO superseded the current ‘green waste’ tip passes and annual bulk green waste collections?

-No, FOGO will not supersede the current tip passes or green waste bulk verge collections.
+No, FOGO has not superseded the current tip passes or green waste bulk verge collections.
 The FOGO bin is an additional service on top of these current services.

 You are still able to use your lime-green lid kerbside bin for garden waste, along with food waste, which will continue to be useful for residents with gardens, once the material has been composted.
 Worms can also be fussy eaters and often don’t like onion, citrus, and potato peel and other organic materials that can go in your FOGO bin.

-Can I opt out of having 3-bins and remain with just the 2-bin system?
+Can I opt out of having three-bins and remain with just the two-bin system?

-No. Once rolled out, the 3-bin FOGO service will become the standard collection service within the metropolitan area and we are encouraging all households to participate to the best of their ability.
-Residents are welcome to contact us and discuss any concerns.
+No. The three-bin FOGO service is the Shire's standard household collection service, consistent with the three-bin system across the Perth and Peel area and we are encouraging all households to participate to the best of their ability.

 If I choose not to use the FOGO bin, can I get a rebate on my annual waste management fees or my rates?

-Yes, the contents of FOGO bins will be verified.
+Yes, the contents of FOGO bins are verified.
 Collection trucks are equipped with cameras and drivers are able to check for contamination.
 FOGO bins that are too contaminated may be refused for collection.
-Following the three-bin system roll-out, the Shire with the assistance of EMRC will undertake a bin tagging program.
+The Shire undertakes a bin tagging program on a periodic basis.

 Bin tagging is a method of providing direct feedback on the content of General Waste, Recycling and Food Organics and Garden Organics bins to residents by placing a tag on each bin to indicate if the contents are appropriate.
 The tags provide specific feedback on the contents of each bin as well as some general guidance on what can and can’t be placed in kerbside bins.